What Does Mortgage Mean in Latin : Uncovering the Linguistic Origins

 The word “mortgage” can be traced back to the Latin term “mors,” meaning death, and “gage,” meaning pledge.
 In Latin, a mortgage referred to a pledge or vow that would be fulfilled upon one’s death.
 This concept reflects the historical nature of mortgages as a long-term commitment linked to property ownership.

 In ancient Rome, mortgages were common, and they played a significant role in property transactions.
-The Roman law allowed individuals to secure loans by offering their property as collateral.
+Roman law allowed individuals to secure loans by offering their property as collateral.
 If the debt was not repaid, the creditor could assume ownership of the property.

 The Development of Mortgages